About Nuckolls County

 - The Superior Area Chamber of Commerce, serving the largest city in Nuckolls County, provides business support and networking; more information is available through local business directories or Superior city offices.

-For comprehensive business entity searches including corporations, limited liability companies (LLCs), limited partnerships, and registered trademarks, the Nebraska Secretary of State maintains the official business registry.
+These filings are public records that can be searched by contacting the County Clerk for full business entity searches including corporations, limited liability companies (LLCs), limited partnerships, and registered trademarks, the Nebraska Secretary of State maintains the official business registry.
 The Secretary of State's Business Services Division offers a free online search tool at https://www.sos.ne.gov/business/corp_serv/index.html, where citizens can look up business formation documents, registered agents, good standing status, and corporate officers.
 Professional licenses, including those for contractors, cosmetologists, healthcare providers, and other regulated professions, are issued by respective state licensing boards rather than county offices.

 Local business licenses for operating within city limits may be required by municipalities such as Superior or Nelson; contact the respective city clerk offices for local licensing requirements.
-Building permits, zoning approvals, and land use permits are handled by the Nuckolls County Planning and Zoning office, which can provide information on commercial and residential development requirements.
+Building permits, zoning approvals, and land use permits are handled by Nuckolls County Planning and Zoning office, which can provide information on commercial and residential development requirements.

 Elections & Voter Records